AckerlyXu/heima/articles/backup/backup-azure-backup-sharepoint.md

     ![Choose replica creation method](./media/backup-azure-backup-sharepoint/choose-replica-creation-method.png)

+    >[!NOTE]
-    >[AZURE.NOTE] To make sure that network traffic is not effected, select a time outside production hours.
+    > To make sure that network traffic is not effected, select a time outside production hours.

 8. DPM ensures data integrity by performing consistency checks on the replica.
 There are two available options.
 You can define a schedule to run consistency checks, or DPM can run consistency checks automatically on the replica whenever it becomes inconsistent.
 Select your preferred option, and then click **Next**.